 - Drive Time: 1 hour 20 minutes

-The sand caves will be on your right side and parking is on the left side of the road.
+The sand caves will be on your right side but you will park on the right side just before reaching the caves.

 How To Get To Kanab Sand Caves From Grand Canyon South Rim